Pefhaw/Apps/README.md

 Choose 'android project from existing code'
 In the next screen click on 'browse' in the place where 'root directory' selection option is mentioned , select the place where you imported your project.
 Press Finish
-The project should be imported as an android project now
+The project should be imported as an android project

-You apparently made your whole workspace into a git repo
+do not make your whole workspace into a git repo

 Delete/backup your repo (the workspace/.git folder)
 Go to github and create a new repo - say you name it my-project